-31. Draft bills addressing violence against women: Since 2006, the Moroccan Government has made numerous and on-going public declarations nationally and to international bodies of its intention to promulgate a violence against women law.
-These include January 2008, March 2008, November 2011, and October 2015 statements by the Moroccan government to respectively the CEDAW Committee, the Human Rights Council Working Group on the Universal Periodic Review, the Committee against Torture, and the Committee on Economic, Social and Cultural Rights that a violence against women law was imminent.
-The Moroccan Government's report to the HRC states that a draft law is "in the process of being adopted" but provides no timeframe for
+16. Draft bills addressing violence against women: Since 2006, the Moroccan Government has made numerous and on-going public declarations nationally and to international bodies of its intention to promulgate a violence against women law.
+These include January 2008, November 2011, May 2012 and October 2015 statements by the Moroccan government to respectively the CEDAW Committee, the Committee against Torture, the Human Rights Council Working Group on the Universal Periodic Review, and the Committee on Economic, Social and Cultural Rights that a violence against women law was imminent.
+The Moroccan Government's report to the HRC states that a draft law is "in the process of being adopted" but provides no timeframe for passage.
+At the time of submission of this report, the State Party has not enacted a violence against women law.